MUSC Center For Global Health

 Proposal Deadline: February 12, 2015, 5:00 p.m.
 EST

 The MUSC Center for Global Health (CGH) is pleased to announce opportunities for international travel grants in low and middle-income countries of up to $2,000 each to MUSC faculty leading groups of MUSC students abroad for education, research or service learning programs.
 Funds must be used within 12-months from the date of the award.
 The goal of the awards is to assist recipients in providing mentorship to students in furthering global health research or training projects in low- or middle-income countries.
 Travel awards cannot be used to support conference attendance.

-For a PDF version of this grant announcement, please visit here: Global Health Travel Grants to Support Faculty Mentors Leading Student Groups Abroad
+For a PDF version of the this grant announcement, please visit here: Faculty Mentor Global Health Travel Grant

 Applicants must have primary faculty appointment at MUSC.
 Applicants at all levels are eligible.
 Applicants must not have existing funding that can support the proposed program.
 Applicant agrees to assume responsibility for assisting the students involved with preparation for travel, activities to be performed at the site, mentoring and safety of the applicant.

 1. Proposal.
 Provide a two-page proposal (Arial font size 11, at least 0.5” margins), which includes the following information: Use the following headings.

 a.
 A description of the program/project being proposed